Spatial-aware Vision Language Model for Autonomous Driving: Abstract

 \section{Abstract}

 This supplementary material provides additional details and analyses of our work.
 Further information about our proposed \OurDataset dataset is presented in~\cref{sec:supp_our_dataset}, and a detailed comparison with NuScenes-SpatialQA is provided in~\cref{sec:supp_comp_spatialqa}.
-Additional details on the 3D grounding benchmark are included in~\cref{sec:supp_grounding_benchmark}.
+Additional details on the 3D grounding benchmark are included in~\cref{sec:supp_grounding_benchmark}, and limitations and future work are discussed in~\cref{sec:limitations}.